dbuchwald/6502/Documentation/Blog/26_Every_day_is_a_school_day.md

 I received comment that my power distribution was not that shitty after all, and most likely it didn't cause the observed issue.
 Yeah, it wouldn't work for high voltages or high currents, but with the circuit in question I should be fine.
 My mentor suggested I check the voltage at input of my 74AC138 chip to check if there are any power fluctuations there that would explain this drop in quality of VIA_CS signal.
 I have tried something similar before, but I wasn't able to focus the scope on the actual problem and the reading was inconclusive.
 Since the chip in question is in SOIC package, you need to hold your probe in place touching the pin - it's not easy and you can't hold it steady forever.

 This time I decided to spend some more time to figure out proper scope trigger setup for problem analysis.
 I tried runt mode, but it wasn't able to set it up to trigger on the correct signal.
 Then, after reiterating the problem aloud I realised that I need to catch slow rising slope on VIA_CS signal - and this is what I did set up.
+Rising slope from 2.3V to 3.5V in more than 50ns.

 See, you think buying scope is hard?
 Sure, it is, after all it's pretty difficult decision to make.
 The problem is that, contrary to popular belief, owning one doesn't make you instantly smarter and sadly, it doesn't solve any problems on its own.
 You have to spend considerable amount of time to learn to use the device, speak its language and understand how it works (and when it doesn't).
 So, when you finally get to the point where you manage to see EXACTLY what you were looking for, the feeling of achievement is overwhelming.
-Trust me, I have Platinum Trophy in Bloodborne, I do know hard work :)

 Anyway, when I caught the signal in question, I had my probe touching the nearest decoupling capacitor, and the reading contradicted the initial hypothesis of shitty power distribution: power was pretty solid just next to the chip.
 Yellow signal is the VIA_CS signal, purple is the +5V side of the cap:

 ![26_viacs_pwr_cap](Images/26_viacs_pwr_cap.png)

-So, if the power was fine just next to the chip, it should be fine at the chip too.
-I tested another chip, next to 74AC138:
+So, if the power was fine just next to the chip, maybe it gets worse down the line?
+Nope:

 ![26_viacs_pwr_chip](Images/26_viacs_pwr_chip.png)